top of page

 IBD:

 Studies have shown mixed results in using prebiotics to manage IBD.
-Taking15g of FOS in a day, improved Crohn's disease, by increasing the levels of Bifidobacteria (2).
+Taking 15 g of FOS in a day, improved Crohn's disease, by increasing the levels of Bifidobacteria (2).
 However, other studies did not show similar results.
 Therefore, we do not have any conclusive evidence for using probiotics.

 Prebiotic capsules:

-Prebiotics are available in different forms such as capsule and powder.
-There are different types of prebiotic fiber supplements, the most common being inulin.
+Prebiotics are available in different forms such as capsules and powder.
+There are various prebiotic fiber supplements, the most common being inulin.
+Remember to drink more water when you eat more fibre-rich foods.
+Otherwise, you might experience discomfort like bloating or stomach pain.

 Prebiotic capsule uses